-Table 1-3 presents a compilation of some of the contemporary issues that are relevant to environmental health.
+TABLE 1.3 presents a compilation of some of the contemporary issues that are relevant to environmental health.
 Although this list is not exhaustive, it identifies several of the major "hot topics" in the environmental health field.

-The topics shown in Table 1-3 will be covered in this textbook.
-However, let us select four of the issues-global climate change, pesticides and herbicides, air quality, and war and terrorism-and consider them briefly.
+The topics shown in Table 1.3 will be covered in this text.
+However, let us select four of the issuesglobal climate change, pesticides and herbicides, air quality, and war and terrorism-and consider them briefly.
 For example, one issue that commands our attention (and that has generated extensive coverage in the media) is the prospect of global climate change including global warming (and production of greenhouse gases).
+Refer back to Exhibit 1.1.
 Among the outcomes believed to be associated with global warming are changes in the distribution of insect vectors that can carry diseases such as malaria and the West Nile virus.
-Later in this text, in Chapter 10, global warming-its hypothesized causes, extent, and effects-will be considered in more detail.
+Elsewhere in this text, in the chapter on air quality, global warming-its hypothesized causes, extent, and effects-will be considered in more detail.

 The impact of toxic pesticides and toxic chemicals is a major issue for environmental health.
 For example, toxic materials have been introduced into the drinking water supplies of some communities.
-In mid-November 2005, an explosion at a factory in northeastern China caused about 100 tons of benzene and other hazardous chemicals to be released into the Songhua River.
-This incident led Chinese officials to shut off the water taps in Harbin because of potential contamination of the water supply in this city.
-This event in China, as well as many other similar occurrences in which toxic chemicals have intruded into the public water supply, raises the issue TABLE 1-4 Professions Involved in Environmental Health of what can be done to prevent and abate such hazards.
-A related issue concerns the runoff of rainwater that overtaxes sewage processing facilities, resulting in pollution of public beaches and groundwater.
-Carelessly discarded solvents and other toxic chemicals pose dangers to aquifers; the author will provide more information on toxic pesticides and toxic chemicals in Chapter 7.
+In November 2005, an explosion at a factory in northeastern China caused about 100 tons (about 91 metric tons) of benzene and other hazardous chemicals to be released into the Songhua River.
+This incident led Chinese officials to shut off the water taps in Harbin because of potential contamination of the water supply in that city.
+A noteworthy incident in the United States was contamination of municipal water in Flint, Michigan in 2015, when the EPA detected lead contamination in the water used by households there.
+The events in China and Michigan, as well as many other similar occurrences in which toxic chemicals